"Design brings wealth" wrote Olaf Leu, one of the great graphic designers of the last century. Provocative, surprising even, yet perhaps also true?

 Prof. Dr.-Ing.
 (Arch.)
 Alex Buck

-From 1994 to 2001 Alex was also a publisher and editor of the journal "form - Zeitschrift für Gestaltung" and from 2012 to 2013 a member of the Board of Publishers of the journal "GRID - Zeitschrift für Gestaltung".
-To date Alex has also written and edited numerous books and articles on the subject of brand, design and innovation.
+From 1994 to 2001 Alex was also a publisher and editor of the journal "form - Zeitschrift für Gestaltung".
+To date Alex has also written and edited numerous books and articles on the subject of brand, design and innovation.*

 Alex has been active in teaching since 1997 and held until 2000 the seat of Professor of Design Theory and Strategy at the Munich University of Applied Sciences (FH Munich) and afterwards as a guest lecturer and holder of numerous teaching positions.
-Since 2013 he has been honorary Professor of Brand and Design Strategy at the Hochschule für Gestaltung Offenbach am Main, Kunsthochschule des Landes Hessen and since 2014 Alex has also held the seat of Visiting Professor at DETAO Masters Academy at the Shanghai Institute of Visual Art (SIVA).
+Since 2013 he has been honorary Professor of Brand and Design Strategy at the Hochschule für Gestaltung Offenbach am Main, Kunsthochschule des Landes Hessen.
+2014-2017 he was Visiting Professor at the DETAO Masters Academy at the Shanghai Institute of Visual Art (SIVA).

 C. Bernt Sannwald